Dudhwa National Park — location and key facts

 • Dudhwa Tourism Premises departure point: ₹1,000

 Guide fee and road fee are included in the safari vehicle charge.
-No separate guide or road payment required.
+No separate guide or road payment required at Dudhwa.

-Palia is the access town for Dudhwa National Park — approximately 10 km from the park gate.
+Palia is the access town for Dudhwa National Park — approx. 10 km from the park gate.
 Whether arriving or departing, use the station codes and transport info below.

 Dudhwa National Park Access Town — Palia

-Rail Station: Mailani Junction (MLA) — approximately 40 km from Palia
+Rail Station: Mailani Junction (MLA) — approx. 40 km from Palia

-Airport: Chaudhary Charan Singh International Airport, Lucknow (LKO) — approximately 230 km from Palia
+Airport: Chaudhary Charan Singh International Airport, Lucknow (LKO) — approx. 230 km from Palia

 Travel to Mailani (MLA) by train from Lucknow and use a taxi or bus to Palia.
 If flying, Lucknow Airport (LKO) is the nearest — travel onward to Palia by bus or taxi.